 “Instead of the agreed upon 3 percent increase, he may now come back with an 8 percent increase, saying you didn’t give proper certified mail notice,” Hakim says.
 The same applies for termination, or opt-out provisions.

 Also, if you landed a rent-stabilized apartment (Congrats!), you’re entitled to a lease renewal every year, except in a few circumstances, like if you’re breaking the rules of your lease.
 And, your landlord can only increase your rent by a small percentage, based on the Rent Guidelines Board.

 3. Security deposits

-If you request an inspection of the apartment to document its condition before you move in, you must be given a walkthrough to identify the condition of the unit and any existing damage.
-When you move out you can do the same and the landlord needs to give an itemized statement of any charges within 14 days or he or she could be liable for damages up to twice the amount of the deposit.
-The deposit must also be returned to you, less any itemised cost for damage, within 14 days of vacating the apartment.
+If you request an inspection of the apartment to document its condition before you move in, you must be given a walkthrough to observe the condition of the unit and any existing damage.
+When you move out you can do the same and the landlord needs to give you an itemized statement of any charges within 14 days, or he or she could be liable for damages up to twice the amount of the deposit.
+The deposit must also be returned to you, minus any itemized cost for damage, within 14 days of vacating the apartment.

 “Ask what is included, and make sure the lease clearly states who is responsible for what,” Malin says.

 “The landlord's insurance does not, despite what many people believe, cover the tenant,” says apartment insurance broker Jeff Schneider of Gotham Brokerage (a Brick Underground sponsor).
 “The tenant must insure their own property against fire, theft, and water damage, and also must carry their own personal liability coverage, which protects them if they are sued for negligence—starting a fire that destroys part of the building or, more commonly, letting a tub or sink overflow and damaging the apartment below them.”